N E W S

 VP OF MARKETING

-We are shaping the future of enterprise talent development and compliance training with PHONIZE™.
+We are shaping the future of enterprise talent development and compliance training with EYEQ™.
 Our mobile platform provides one-to-one leadership, development, skill building and training on a smart phone, tablet or PC.
-PHONIZE delivers interactive courses using a variety of media, including audiobooks and video.
+EYEQ delivers interactive courses using a variety of media, including audiobooks and video.
 Its patented mobile framework offers an engaging way to empower people to perform at their best while providing individuals, team leaders and managers with reporting, metrics and communication tools to optimize talent and performance.

 “Diversity is about engaging staff, not just instituting a Diversity Program.”

-This month we are launching HR Workplace awareness and training Courses on PHONIZE. the courses are developed by industry experts who know the best practices to develop leadership, even in the event of difficult events and incidents in the workplace.
+This month we are launching HR Workplace awareness and training Courses on EYEQ. the courses are developed by industry experts who know the best practices to develop leadership, even in the event of difficult events and incidents in the workplace.
 Of those crisis management courses, we are including Violence Prevention in the Workplace, sexual Harassment and Bullying Behavior response training and other essential new hire orientation courses.

 Another important course developed by experts is one of best practices to create a culture of inclusion and diversity.
-My colleague, Ginger Bell, SVP e-Learning at Morf Media discusses today’s definition of diversity in her article, included in this newsletter.
+My colleague, Ginger Bell, SVP e-Learning at Phonize discusses today’s definition of diversity in her article, included in this newsletter.
 The definition of diversity in the workplace has changed.
 Many organizations are seeking value in what is called diversity of thought.
 Deloitte research shows in their report “Engaging the 21st-century workforce” that diverse thinkers help guard against groupthink.
 Diversity is about engaging staff, not just instituting a Diversity Program.”
 Read more in the next story.

 Diversity is Good Business